 - managing and helping promote interim priority setting

-- agreeing the list of priorities to be discussed at the final priority setting workshop
+- agreeing the list of priorities to be discussed at the priority setting workshop

-- publicising and helping to recruit to the final priority setting workshop
+- publicising and helping to recruit to the priority setting workshop

-- supplying the PSP’s working spreadsheet of uncertainties and the prioritised list of all uncertainties from the final workshop to the JLA for publication on the JLA website, with information about the numbers and types of people who responded to surveys and came to the final workshop
+- supplying the PSP’s working spreadsheet of uncertainties and the prioritised list of all uncertainties from the priority setting workshop to the JLA for publication on the JLA website, with information about the numbers and types of people who responded to surveys and came to the workshop

 - publicising the final top 10 uncertainties to the research community